 3 Myths about Computers and Electricity

-While there is a very small surge in electricity consumption as you boot up a computer, it lasts for only a fraction of a second.
+Myth #1: Starting a computer causes an energy surge that uses more energy than simply leaving it on.While there is a very small surge in electricity consumption as you boot up a computer, it lasts for only a fraction of a second.
 The cost of this burst of electricity is so small that it cannot be measured.
 Leaving the computer running will always use more energy than turning it off at night and restarting it when you return.
 Like all home appliances, turning off your computer is the best way to save electricity.

 At one point in the history of computers, turning the computer on and off could cause potential damage to the power switch.
 But unless you’ve got a computer from before 1993, it’s completely fine to turn it on and off whenever you want.
 Today’s computers use parts created through a manufacturing process known as “thermal cycling,” which greatly increases their strength and durability.
-During manufacturing, the process of repeatedly heating and cooling materials, such as ceramic or metal, eliminates the small surface cracks and flaws that are most likely to cause part failure.
+During manufacturing, the process of repeatedly heating and cooling materials, such as ceramic or metal, eliminates the small surface cracks and flaws that are most likely to cause a part to fail.

 Myth #3: Turning the computer off at night means the device’s sleep setting isn’t needed throughout the day.